jatlantic/jatlantic.github.io/_posts/2022-09-03-Gradient-Boosted-Decision-Trees.md

 $H(p,q) = -\sum p(x) \log q(x)$

 In [numpy-ml package](https://numpy-ml.readthedocs.io/en/latest/) these are coded a little bit more extensively.
 Let's have a brief look at it.
-Note that for the sake of simplicity I removed the `line_search()`
+Note that for the sake of simplicity I removed `line_search()`.

 {% highlight python %}
 class MSELoss: